ZhengdiYu/Arbitrary-Hands-3D-Reconstruction/README.md

 - Download pre-trained weights from [here](https://drive.google.com/file/d/1aCeKMVgIPqYjafMyUJsYzc0h6qeuveG9/view?usp=share_link) and put it in `checkpoints/`

 ## Demo
 Note: use `-t` to smooth your results.
+We provide examples in `demos/`

 ```
 # Run a real-time demo: